Liam-Fisher/100-days-of-code/log.md

 ### Day 4: March 20th, 2024
 ##### Buffering...

-**Today's Progress:** Not too much today, started making a Buffer Service and ended up coding a class that basically does all the work, with the Service used for loading and passing around ui signals .
+**Today's Progress:** ~~Not too much today~~ Lots Today !, started making a Buffer Service and ended up coding a class that basically does all the work, with the Service used for loading and passing around ui signals .
+UPDATE: I Also created a Parameter Service with a bunch of methods for parameter names and a subclass that leverages the normalization/denormalization function provided by the api.

 **Thoughts:** didn't count it towards my hour, but i spent about 30 mins in max making a test rnbo device for the basic features (including buffers). kind of concerned about how the biffer ui design is going to go, there's a lot of possibilities but given that i've decided to do a mobile first design approach to the gui, i think I'll just stick with a display, and the option to load buffers from disk/url . maybe add a similar pattern to the patcher loading where a parent component can set a list of available options for buffers ? then handle the loading, as well as passing the data back to the buffer-view component.

+### Day 4: March 21th, 2024
+##### Parameter Binding

+**Today's Progress:** Completed the parameter "chunk" (sketch? scaffold?) by creating the template and adding methods for consumer application binding.
+Also debugged an issue with changing the device dynamically by leveraging the invalidate device option.

+**Thoughts:** Felt clever-ish about the work i did today.
+Reached another "not sure if this is a good idea" point with signals and spent a little too much time trying to allow binding to an signal.
+Think I will stick with rxjs for allowing 2-way consumer bindings to top-level inputs.
+However I'm pretty happy with the signals/rxjs combo-pattern I came up with: which uses subscriptions for state propagation and effects for class instantiation, and allows the user to visualize the parameter in a normalized range, while viewing it as a literal value using computed signals.
+I think all the consumer level API bindings are going to end up being BehaviorSubjects, the interface elements Form Controls, and signals for everything in between.